alexkohler/nargs/README.md

         return a + b
 }

-// Unused function receiver and unused function parameter. (unused function receivers
+// Unused function receiver.
+Unused receivers are flagged by default.
+Flagging unused function receivers
-// can be disabled with the -receivers flag) func (recv f) funcThree(z int) int {
+// can be disabled by setting the -receivers flag to false. func (recv f) funcThree() int {
         return 5
 }

-// Unused named returns (if the -named_returns is set to true,
+// Unused named returns.
+Unused named returns are NOT flagged by deault.
+Flagging unused named returns
-// these will be flagged.
-They are not flagged by default.) func funcFour() (namedReturn int) {
+// can be enabled by setting the -named_returns flag to true. func funcFour() (namedReturn int) {
 	return
 }